Squids Squid - [Order Teuthida, Suborders Oegopsina and Myopsina]

 Squid is very high in selenium and high in phosphorus, riboflavin and vitamin B12.

-Squid is also very high in cholesterol.
-That was once a big scare but it is now known the body manufactures its own cholesterol and dietary cholesterol has very little effect.
+Squid is high in cholesterol.
+That was once a big scare, but it is now known the body manufactures most of its own cholesterol and dietary cholesterol has little effect for most people.
 In fact, populations that eat large amounts of high cholesterol shrimp and squid tend to have a low incidence of coronary disease.
+Eating too little cholesterol is now suspected of having negative effects on health.